 Common Name: Red-Veined Dock

-Rumex sanguineus is a Perennial up to 1.00 metres tall.
+Rumex sanguineus is a perennial plant that can grow up to 1.00 metres tall.

 It has edible, medicinal and miscellaneous uses.